tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The finished_secret is computed as:

-         finished_secret = PRF(AMS, "finished_secret",
+         finished_secret = HKDF(0, AMS, "finished_secret" +
                                 SecurityParameters.server_random +
-                               SecurityParameters.client_random)

-[[OPEN ISSUE: In Hugo's diagram, the secrets used for Finished have the session_hash merged in, but since we compute the session hash here, that seems unnecessary.
-Double check.]]
+                                SecurityParameters.client_random, 48)

 > Hash denotes a Hash of the handshake messages.
-For the PRF defined in
-{{HMAC}}, the Hash MUST be the Hash used as the basis for the PRF.
-Any cipher suite which defines a different PRF MUST also define the Hash to use in the Finished computation.
+When HKDF is used as the KDF, then the Hash MUST be the Hash used as the basis for the HKDF.
+Any cipher suite which defines a different KDF MUST also define the Hash to use in the Finished computation.

 > In previous versions of TLS, the verify_data was always 12 octets long.
 In